Online Safety Grants Program – Round 2 recipients

 Project name

-The Gist: A digital intervention to improve sexual health and wellbeing and reduce the negative impacts of pornography.
+The Gist: A digital intervention to improve sexual health and wellbeing and reduce the negative impacts of pornography

 Project description

-The Gist is a digital education program designed to address the impact of pornography for young people and provide them with alternative information about sex and relationships.
+The Burnet Institute developed ‘The Gist’, a digital education program designed to address the impact of pornography for young people and provide them with alternative information about sex and relationships.

-Young Australians report that sexual health education is lacking, and they rely on the internet and pornography to learn about sex, consent, and relationships.
+Young Australians report that sexual health education is lacking, and they rely on the internet and pornography to learn about sex, consent and relationships.

 Audience

-The target audience will include marginalised young people experiencing fragmented schooling or family conflict, and from culturally and linguistically diverse backgrounds, in metropolitan and regional Victoria.
+Marginalised young people experiencing fragmented schooling or family conflict, and from culturally and linguistically diverse backgrounds, in metropolitan and regional Victoria.

 Funding